drscotthawley/iclr-blogpost-2026/_posts/2026-04-27-flow-where-you-want.md

 If we want our model to generate a member of a particular class, we can use an external classifier to examine the generated samples.
 The constraint to minimize will be the difference between the desired class and the `argmax` of the classifier output (or some similar relationship that enforces the class compliance).

-We'll use a pretrained unconditional flow model on MNIST digits, operating in the latent space of a pretrained VAE, and a pretrained classifier on MNIST digits to provide the guidance signal.
+We'll use a pretrained unconditional flow model on MNIST digits, operating in the latent space of a pretrained VAE, and a classifier on MNIST digits to provide the guidance signal.

 ### Setup the Flow Model and Classifier